sdiehl/wiwinwlh/tutorial.md

 ``A × B``   A ∧ B
 ``A -> B``  A ⇒ B

-In dependently typed languages we can exploit this result to it's full extent, in Haskell we don't have the strength that dependent types provide but can still prove trivial results.
+In dependently typed languages we can exploit this result to its full extent, in Haskell we don't have the strength that dependent types provide but can still prove trivial results.
 For example, now we can model a type level function for addition and provide a small proof that zero is an additive identity.